$t$-sails and sparse hereditary classes of unbounded tree-width: Minimal sparse hereditary classes of unbounded tree-width

-Suppose the shortest cycle in $\DDD$ is $C_m$.
-Then from Lemma \ref{min_sail} any such subdivision of a $t$-sail contains a subdivision of a $(\frac{t-m}{2})$-sail which does not contain $C_m$.
-Thus the subclass $\DDD \cap Free(C_m)$ still contains a subdivision of a $t$-sail for arbitrarily large $t$ and has unbounded tree-width, which contradicts $\DDD$ being minimal. \end{proof}
+Suppose the shortest cycle in $\DDD$ is $C_m$ ($m > 3$).
+Then from Lemma \ref{min_sail} for any positive integer $t$ there exists a positive integer $T$ such that any $T$-sail in $\DDD$ contains an induced subgraph isomorphic to a $t$-sail which does not contain a $C_m$ cycle.
+Thus the subclass $\DDD \cap Free(C_m)$ still contains a $t$-sail for arbitrarily large $t$ and has unbounded tree-width, which contradicts $\DDD$ being minimal. \end{proof}